NanxiiChen/wind-simulation-GPU/README.md

 ### Basic Usage

-This library requires either JAX or PyTorch to be installed, where JAX is highly recommended for its performance benefits and compatibility with vectorized operations.
+This library requires either JAX or PyTorch to be installed, yet it can run on CPU or GPU depending on the backend specified.
+The recommended backend is JAX for its superior performance, especially for vectorized operations.

 ```bash
 python examples/basic_usage.py  --backend "jax"